Frequently asked questions

 5. Why am I required to provide my bank details?

-If your project is successful for funding through this grant program we will directly deposit the grant money into the designated bank account, ensuring a smooth and secure payment process.
+If your project is successful for funding through the Grassroots Grants program, we will directly deposit the grant money into the designated bank account, ensuring a smooth and secure payment process.

 Key points about why bank details are needed within the grant application: